NateJL/Norsecraft-VR/README.md

 • Responsive melee combat where the player can parry blows and utilize firearms.

+• A custom object pooling system to avoid unnecessary object creation/deletion.

 • Interactive crafting system.

-•